• Skip to primary navigation

 Total Time: 29 minutes

-These easy chocolate chip cookies made with pantry staples are everything that chocolate chip cookies should be; soft, chewy, and chocolatey!!!
+This simple oft and chewy chocolate chip cookies are prepared with pantry staples are everything that chocolate chip cookies should be; soft, chewy, and chocolatey!!!

 Ingredients